kolchfa-aws/test-repo/test-spell.md

 ### Get started with opensearch.org

+The following section describes how to get started.

 The WHO (World Health Organization) is an organization .
 Query Domain Specific Language (DSL) is a simple query language.
 Query DSL is used in OpenSearch, something else, and something else!